-Make sure you're protected against meningitis, measles and mumps before you start uni.
+Make sure you're protected against meningitis, measles and mumps when you start uni.

-Although frantically packing clothes, bed sheets and plates may seem like the top priority when preparing for university, there is one crucial thing that you must not forget: your vaccinations.
+Although finding your way around and making new friends may seem like the top priority when starting university, there is one crucial thing that you must not forget: your vaccinations.

 As a highly social environment with lots of people and shared space, universities can become hot spots for illness to spread.
 Not only do these have the potential to ruin your learning experience, but in certain cases can actually be life-threatening.
-Fortunately, you can easily protect yourself by booking a short appointment with your GP before you arrive.
+Fortunately, you can easily protect yourself by booking a short appointment with your GP.

-There are two vaccines that you should ensure you have before starting your course.
+There are two vaccines that you should ensure you have when you start your course.
 The first is known as MenACWY and will protect you against meningitis and septicaemia (meningococcal disease), which can be fatal.
 The vaccine is administered through one injection to the upper arm and is free to all students under the age of 25.

 There has been a significant increase in cases of meningitis in the UK, a disease that can kill or leave people with life changing health problems.
 Early symptoms sometimes feel similar to those of a bad hangover, for example headaches, tiredness and aversion to bright lights, which can lead to the illness going untreated among some students until it escalates further.
 Later symptoms include a blotchy rash, fever, aching muscles and joints as well as severe vomiting and diarrhoea.